Skip to main content

 Our Guidance for residents section has some useful tips has been prepared by the council and its partner emergency responders as part of the Town Centre Evacuation Plan.

-A 'help required' card is for use during an evacuation by anyone who is in need of assistance.
+A 'help required' card is for use during an evacuation by anyone who needs assistance.

 'Help required' card